 But they should look at the following questions before choosing the identity resolution provider:

-5. What type of data coverage do they have?
+- What kind of data coverage do they have?

 How can Express Analytics help?

-Express Analytics is one of the leading identity resolution companies in the United States that has enough expertise in predicting consumer behaviors.
+Express Analytics is one of the leading identity resolution companies in the United States, with expertise in predicting consumer behaviors.

-Further, our AI-oriented customer segmentation tool combines your 1st-party demographic and behavioral data to offer a complete view of customers interacting with your website or brand, providing you the power to actively reach out to niche customers with messaging and an effective strategy tailored to their characteristics.
+Furthermore, our AI-oriented customer segmentation tool combines your first-party demographic and behavioral data to provide a comprehensive view of customers interacting with your website or brand.
+This enables you to actively reach out to niche customers with messaging and an effective strategy tailored to their characteristics.

 Conclusion